Gibbsdavidl/RobustEnsembleClassifierMachine/README.md

 # robencla the rob(ust) en(semble) cla(ssifier)

-## Transforms data into robust forms and trains an ensemble of XGboost classifiers.
+### Robust feature engineering transforms data and trains an ensemble of XGboost classifiers.

-## First example: cross validation,

-## second example: train and test on separate files.
+Below, the first example demonstrates cross validation, and the second example shows how to train and test on separate files.

-# NEW FEATURE: pair_list can take a named list, where names are label names, to give a pair-list per class.
+## Cross Validation

 ```
 devtools::install_github("gibbsdavidl/robencla")